nowionlyseedaylight/nowionlyseedaylight/README.md

 ### Hi there 👋

 ## Hello!
 I'm NA-HYUN / BELLA
-🌿 My major is AI & biomedical engineering.
+🌿 My major is AI & Biomedical engineering.

 🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.